 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The total number of securities on issue in the class of securities to be bought back is 372,357,131.
-The company may purchase up to an aggregate of US$1 billion of Class A common stock and Class B common stock under the 2021 Repurchase Program and an aggregate of US$1 billion under the 2025 Repurchase Program.
+News Corporation has announced a buy-back of its common stock Class A, with a total of 372,357,131 securities on issue in the class.
+The company intends to repurchase an aggregate of US$1 billion of Class A common stock and Class B common stock under the 2021 Repurchase Program and an additional US$1 billion under the 2025 Repurchase Program.
+As of the latest notification, the company has bought back a total of 27,193,681 securities, worth US$595,783,536, with the highest price paid being US$30.93 and the lowest being US$14.88.

-The latest daily buy-back notification reports that on the previous day, a total of 27,193,681 securities were bought back, totaling US$595,783,536 in consideration paid.
-The highest price paid for securities was US$30.93, and the lowest price paid was US$14.88.
-As a result of these announcements, the company's shares have moved 0.67% on the market, and are now trading at a price of $25.58.
+Following these announcements, the company's shares moved 0.39%, and are now trading at a price of $25.68.
 If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.